Chris and Kieran welcome you to The Griffin Guest House.

 Enjoy complimentary fair-trade coffee or tea, chilled water, biscuits and fruit in our conservatory or on our terrace at anytime during your stay.
 Smoking is limited to our outdoor first floor terrace.

-A full breakfast menu is served in our ground floor reception room from 08.00-9.00 weekdays and 09.00-10.30 during the weekends.
+A full breakfast menu is served in our ground floor reception room from 08.00-9.00 weekdays and 09.00-10.00 during the weekends.
 During the school holiday season, breakfast starts at 09.00 weekdays and weekends.
-All rates include breakfast with the exception of Room 1, our budget single option
+With most of our rooms we offer an inclusive rate for bed and breakfast, or accommodation only.
+Room 1, our budget single option does not include breakfast.

 Check in is from 14.00, the latest check in is 21.00, however, we can hold your bags for you if you need to arrive earlier, check out is 12.00, again, we can hold your bags for you if you just have to go back to the Lanes to buy those shoes!